Undergraduate

 Timetable

 This course will consist of five teaching blocks, each consisting of approximately 12 one-hour lectures and supporting labs and workshops, lasting 2-3 hours in most cases.
-Five one-hour tutorials sessions and sessions on scientific skills and graduate attributes will also run throughout the semester.
-The timetable will vary week to week to accommodate staff and resource availability and to meet the educational needs of the block.
+Sessions on scientific skills, graduate attributes and Equality, Diversity and Inclusion will also run throughout the semester.
+The timetable will vary week to week to accommodate staff and resource availability and to meet the educational needs of each teaching block.

 Co-requisites